Curriculum Vitae (academic)

 Canadian Journal of Philosophy, Dialogue, Nous, Erkentniss, Theory and Psychology, Oxford University Press, Canadian Philosophical Association.

 CSMN, Phase II: approximately 90 million NOK over 5 years from the Norwegian Research Council (w.
 6 other applicants).

 CSMN Phase I: approximately 80 million (NOK) over 5 years from the Norwegian Research Council (w.
 6 other applicants)

 PhD examination committee member, in Norway, Sweden, Denmark, Finland, UK, France, Canada

 Various committees, ad hoc and standing, at Department and Faculty and University Level, University of Oslo (1997-present) and Simon Fraser University (1991-2000).

 Excellence in Research Award, Professor Ingerid Dal and Ulrikke Greve Dal Foundation in support of Humanistic Research, August 2000.

-Elected member, Norwegian Academy of Science and Letters, 2006.
+Elected Fellow, Norwegian Academy of Science and Letters, 2006.